 Jitendra Malik was born in Mathura, India in 1960.
 He received the B.Tech degree in Electrical Engineering from Indian Institute of Technology, Kanpur in 1980 and the PhD degree in Computer Science from Stanford University in 1985.
 In January 1986, he joined the university of California at Berkeley, where he is currently the Arthur J. Chick Professor in the Department of Electrical Engineering and Computer Sciences.
 He is also on the faculty of the department of Bioengineering, and the Cognitive Science and Vision Science groups.
 During 2002-2004 he served as the Chair of the Computer Science Division, and as the Department Chair of EECS during 2004-2006 as well as 2016-2017.
-Since January 2018, he is also Research Director and Site Lead of Facebook AI Research in Menlo Park.
+In 2018 and 2019, he served as Research Director and Site Lead of Facebook AI Research in Menlo Park.

 Prof. Malik's research group has worked on many different topics in computer vision, computational modeling of human vision, computer graphics and the analysis of biological images.
 Several well-known concepts and algorithms arose in this research, such as anisotropic diffusion, normalized cuts, high dynamic range imaging, shape contexts and R-CNN.
 He has mentored more than 60 PhD students and postdoctoral fellows.